jessicarush/javascript-notes/this_identifier.md

 ## Avoid using *Arrow Function Syntax*

-In the above examples, we're using *concise* syntax which allows us to omit the colon `:` and the `function` keyword).
+In many of the examples above, we're using *concise* syntax which allows us to omit the colon `:` and the `function` keyword).
 Note that if you use *[Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)*, the `this` keyword will not work in the same way.
 Arrow functions save the binding of `this` in the closure that's created when the function is created.
 So it doesn't set `this` to the context of the call.

 ```javascript
 let plant = {